TL;DR

 | Administration | Once weekly injection | Once weekly injection |

 The practical takeaway is that tirzepatide tends to produce more weight loss with a comparable or slightly milder side effect profile.
-However, both medications are highly effective, and some patients respond better to one than the other.
+But both medications are highly effective, and some patients respond better to one than the other.

 What Is the Week-by-Week Tirzepatide Timeline?